 Loveless Society has a low-budget feel in its presentation with dull, unflattering visuals.
 The production aspects are one of the weaker elements in this series.

 I have a soft spot for Loveless Society, an indie BL series that gets some points for an earnest effort.
 Nonetheless, the flaws are too glaring and its quality doesn't meet standards.

 Loveless Society Episodes

 This drama has a total of 4 episodes.
 Each episode is around 40 minutes long.
 It's a medium-length BL drama, and you can finish the entire series in under 3 hours.
 Loveless Society started on Nov 26, 2021 and ended on Dec 25, 2021.
-This series has prepared a Season 2 to continue the rest of the story.
+Initially, this series planned a Season 2 to continue the rest of the story.
 Unfortunately, the remaining episodes don't seem to be happening anymore.

 Cloudy Studio is a small independent Thai BL studio that made Loveless Society (2021).
 The studio also made a few other short films in the past, but Loveless Society appears to be their first full-length feature.